alexissel/tinymce-polaris/README.md

 TinyMCE skin which uses Shopify's Polaris style guide

 ![TinyMCE Skin for Shopify Polaris](screenshot.png)

 ## Usage
-1. Clone repository `git clone https://github.com/alexissel/tinymce-polaris.git .` or download ZIP file and extract `polaris` folder, into your TintMCE `skins` folder.
+1. Clone repository `git clone https://github.com/alexissel/tinymce-polaris.git .` or download Zip file and extract `polaris` folder, into your TintMCE `skins` folder.

 2. In your tinymce.init() function call the "skin" property with this setting: